Plastic sequestration: Preventing Chemical and Physical Degradation

 Research into the polymer degradation shows that in the environment, degradation occurs on the exposed surface of plastic and that net degradation is directly proportional to the amount of surface area exposed.
 Mathematical extrapolation indicates that a thin film of HDPE plastic (high surface area) can degrade 1100 times faster than a bead of plastic of the same weight (low surface area).
 Whereas a thin film of plastic will degrade in 1.8 ± 0.4 years a bead of plastic will endure for 2000 ± 400 years.
 Furthermore, by reducing the specific surface degradation rate (SSDR) of the low-surface-area plastic, it can endure indefinitely.
 Thus, plastic sequestration methodologies prioritize the terminal reduction of net surface area of the thin film plastics through compaction and building methods that prevent abiotic and biotic degradation, reducing the SSDR of the plastic to below 0.1 μm year–1.

 Preventing Industrial Emissions & Dispersal

-On average globally, each metric ton of plastic processed by recycling, land-filing and incineration generates 689kg, 65Kg and 2967kg of CO_{2}e respectively.
+On average globally, each metric ton of plastic processed by recycling, land-filing and incineration generates 689 kg, 65Kg and 2967 kg of CO_{2}e respectively.
 Research also shows that of all the plastic generated over all-time, the industrial processing of plastic has dispersed 91% of into the biosphere.
 There it is subject to the chemical and physical degradation pathways mentioned above.
 Plastic sequestration aims to avoid these emissions and this dispersal by preventing plastic's industrial processing.